DomeHQ/.github/profile/README.md

 2. Explore the example card starter repositories here on GitHub

-3. Build a small, single-purpose card and see it come alive inside a dome
+3. Build a small, single-purpose card
    - Go to the "Dome Developer" dome, create a new card
    - Clone, build and deploy from one of the card starter repos